gretchelin/poc-nuxt-ddd/CONTRIB.md

 > server manually if making any changess to nuxt config or app config to prevent working on obsolete setup

-> :info: Running the command in step 1 is optional.
+> ℹ️ Running the command in step 1 is optional.
 You can also manually create each folders as needed,
 >
 > ie. when working with feature A, we only needed components and pages.
 We could just make folder `FeatureA`
 > under `layers` and also `components` and `pages` under `FeatureA`.